Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 Electric Boiler – What are they ?

-The most commonly installed boilers either use gas or oil to heat the water, whereby electric boilers work by heating the water via an electric element (called an immersion heater) or multiple elements / heaters for the central heating – that the only difference to an oil boiler or gas boilers.
+The most commonly installed boilers either use gas or oil to heat water, whereas electric boilers work by heating the water via an electric element (called an immersion heater) or multiple elements/heaters to heat water – that is the only difference from oil boiler or gas boilers.

 They are normally powered by the mains electricity supply.
-You can also generate your own electric energy via solar PV panels for example, and help reduce your carbon footprint even further as well your energy bills.
+You can also generate your own electric energy via solar PV panels, for example, and help reduce your carbon footprint even further as well as your energy bills.

-Should you supply the boiler with electric generated via renewable energy sources such as wind turbines, tidal or solar PV panels etc, then you can have a zero carbon footprint, as these forms of energy don’t produce carbon emissions at all and reduce your energy bills.
+Should you supply the boiler with electricity generated via renewable energy sources such as wind turbines, tidal or PV solar panels, etc., then you can have a zero carbon footprint, as these forms of energy don’t produce carbon emissions at all and reduce your energy bills.
 All you need is an electricity supply.

 They are a popular choice for flats and homes where gas is not an option and oil is either impractical or too expensive.